vakhariaheet/odooxadani/guidelines/main_prompt.md

 ### 6. Pre-Implementation Study (MANDATORY)

-**CRITICAL REQUIREMENT:** Before implementing ANY module, you MUST read the complete project architecture documentation.

-**MANDATORY Reading Order:**

-1. **Read `guidelines/project-architecture.md` COMPLETELY** (REQUIRED BEFORE ANY CODING):
+**CRITICAL:** Read `guidelines/project-architecture.md` completely before implementing any module.

+This document is the **single source of truth** for:

-   - Complete backend and frontend architecture
+- Complete project architecture and technology stack
-   - Technology stack and patterns
-   - Database design and conventions
-   - Authentication and authorization flow
-   - API endpoint conventions
-   - Clean architecture layers
-   - Existing features and capabilities
+- All pre-built features and capabilities (don't rebuild what exists!)
-   - Development workflow and deployment

-2. **Read `guidelines/style-guide.md`** (will be added on event day):
-   - Code style and formatting conventions
+- Database design and API conventions
-   - Naming conventions and best practices

-3. **Study existing codebase patterns** (documented in `guidelines/project-architecture.md`):
-   - Complete module examples and patterns
+- Authentication, authorization, and deployment patterns
-   - Clean architecture layers
-   - RBAC middleware usage
+- Development workflow and DevOps CLI usage
-   - Response format standards
-   - Type safety patterns
+- AWS service integrations and Gemini AI capabilities
-   - Frontend hooks and component patterns
+- Clean architecture layers and patterns

-4. **Understand the architecture** (from `guidelines/project-architecture.md`):
-   - Complete serverless Lambda patterns
-   - RBAC middleware usage patterns
-   - Response format standards
-   - Type safety implementation
-   - Frontend integration patterns

-**Why This Matters:**

-- Maintain consistency with existing patterns
-- Avoid reinventing already-solved problems
-- Follow established conventions
-- Reuse existing components and utilities
+- Frontend/backend folder structures and conventions
-- Understand project architecture before adding new code

-**Time Investment:** 15-20 minutes of study saves hours of refactoring
+**Time Investment:** 15-20 minutes of study saves hours of refactoring and prevents rebuilding existing features.

 ---